Have you been diagnosed with an Arrhythmia, or heart rhythm problems?

 The Stereotaxis Robotic Magnetic Navigation System allows for more precise, safer, and effective catheter positioning.
 An electrophysiologist operates two magnets to carefully guide the catheters through the appropriate pathways.
 With computer guidance and magnetic catheters, electrophysiologist is able to safely and more efficiently perform the traditional ablation procedure.
 Using the robotic magnetic navigation to perform cardiac ablation reduces the amount of radiation patients are exposed to.

 The Stereotaxis Robotic Magnetic Navigation System can be used to address various heart rhythm concerns such as atrial fibrillation, atrial flutter, and tachycardia.
-With advanced robotic magnetic navigation, doctors are able to treat a wider range of heart rhythm problems.
+Doctors are able to treat a wider range of heart rhythm problems with advanced robotic magnetic navigation.

 How long does it take to recover from a cardiac ablation?